-Your leads are not all the same.
-Most of them are not ready to buy at the lead generation stage ie. opt-in stage.
+But your leads may have different needs and interests.
+Besides, most of them are not ready to buy at the lead generation stage ie. opt-in stage.

 They may require more information to be able to make an informed decision.
 This is where segmentation comes in.

-This strategy involves using CRM retargeting on Facebook with your email campaign to get incredible results.
+This strategy involves using your email campaign segmentation for CRM retargeting on Facebook to get incredible results.

 What is CRM retargeting?

-CRM (customer relationship management) retargeting is a system that helps you to create detail custom audiences for your advertising campaigns based on the data you have in your CRM such as customers details.
+CRM (customer relationship management) retargeting is a system that helps you to create detailed custom audiences for your advertising campaigns.

 A CRM helps you to create different segments of your email lists based on your needs, such as: